The Query Complexity of Correlated Equilibria: Deterministic Algorithms for Approximate Correlated Equilibria

 This section proves that deterministic algorithms require exponentially many queries to compute even an approximate equilibrium.
-Notice that due to lemma \ref{concise} the same is also implied for the ``weak-CE'' problem that allows arbitrary concise representations of the output.
+Notice that due to Lemma \ref{concise} the same is also implied for the weak-CE\ problem that allows arbitrary concise representations of the output.
+Our result here is: